influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/tools/influx_inspect.md

 ### `influx_inspect deletetsm`

-Bulk deletes a measurement from raw TSM files.
+Bulk deletes a measurement from a raw TSM file.

 #### Syntax